heroku/nibs/walkthrough.md

 ## Activity and Point System

 In Nibs, you earn points for performing specific activities in the application: sharing products and campaigns on social networks, redeeming an offer, saving an offer to your wallet, saving a product to your wish list, etc.
+Activities are stored in the Interaction\_\_c table in Postgres.
+If you configured Salesforce integration, the Interaction\_\_c table is automatically synchronized with the Interaction\_\_c object in Salesforce.

 The Recent Activity screen shows the activities you performed and the points you earned: